A colonial Spanish American administrative building representing the municipal and judicial institutions of the cabildo and audiencia. © CS Media.

 The cabildo was the municipal council of a Spanish American town or city.
 It drew on Castilian urban traditions and reflected the Spanish idea that a city was the basic unit of organized settlement.
 In colonial America, the surrounding countryside was often governed through the city, so municipal government mattered far beyond the urban center itself.

 The autonomy of cabildos varied.
 In major centers, royal officials and audiencias could limit municipal initiative.
 In marginal areas, where royal supervision was weaker, town councils sometimes had greater practical power.
-This variation was one reason municipal politics later became important during the independence era.
+Local variation was one reason municipal politics later became important during the independence era.
 The older cabildo tradition gave local elites an institutional language for claiming authority when the monarchy entered crisis after 1808.

 The Church and the Patronato Real